srbanton/CleanData_CourseProj/Codebook.md

 4. Extract features that have "mean" or "std" in their names using subsetting and grep()

 #####Generating Tidy Dataset
-1. Rename activity labels using factor() to substitute numeric code with actual name of activity
+1. Rename activity labels using factor() to substitute numeric code with activity name
 2. Group large dataset by subject and activity using group_by() (dplyr package)
 3. Use summarise_each() to calculate the means of each feature by each subject-activity groups
 4. Check dimensions of resulting data table